A note on the maximum ratio between chromatic number and clique number: Introduction

 \section{Introduction}

-Ramsey Theory, often described as the investigation of when order arises from chaos, is one of the most influential areas in Graph Theory.
+Ramsey Theory is a fundamental area of Graph Theory concerned with the existence of unavoidable structures in large graphs.
 The \emph{Ramsey number} $R(s,t)$ is the minimum $n$ such that every red/blue edge-coloring of the complete graph on $n$ vertices contains either a clique on $s$ vertices colored red or a clique on $t$ vertices colored blue.